 If a heart attack is confirmed, patients receive medication and if necessary, are whisked to a catheterization lab or surgical suite.

-The Chest Pain Centers at Good Samaritan Hospital and Tacoma General Hospital received full national accreditation for its Chest Pain Center from the Society of Chest Pain Centers and Providers.Learn More
+The Chest Pain Centers at Good Samaritan Hospital and Tacoma General Hospital received full national accreditation with PCI — the highest level of accreditation available — for from the Society of Cardiovascular Patient Care.Learn More